Morphotech/plato/README.md

 This will make the application available at http://localhost:8000/docs/ where you can use swagger-ui to interact with the application.

-_Note_: If you run the app through a server instead of main, make sure you run `flask refresh` so it can obtain the most recent templates from S3.
+_Note_: If you run the app through a server instead of main, make sure you run `python app/cli.py refresh` so it can obtain the most recent templates from S3.

 ## Running the tests